PoE 2 Passive Tree Guide — How to Navigate & Plan Your Build (0.2.0)

 | Small Node | Minor stat increases (+10 Str, +5% life, etc.) | +10 Strength | Low — only take to connect other nodes |

-| Notable Passive | Named nodes with special effects | Iron Reflexes (Evasion converts to Armour) | High — often define sub-builds |
+| Notable Passive | Named nodes with stronger combined effects | Heart of Iron (life + armour cluster) | High — often define sub-builds |

 | Keystone | Build-defining mechanics that change how your character works | Chaos Inoculation, Eldritch Battery | Very High — completely alter your character |